Inspiring Students to Succeed in School, Life and Business Since 1919

 Ralph Baker, former President of the Standard Oil Company, brought JA to Canada in 1955.
 He recruited Vancouver’s business community to provide programs for 250 students.

 JA Canada was established in 1967.
 Over the years, we have expanded our programs across Canada.
-Today, our 16 charter offices serve Canadian youth from coast to coast.
+Today, our 14 locations serve Canadian youth from coast to coast.
 To date, 5 million Canadian youth have participated in our financial literacy, work readiness and entrepreneurship programs.

 How We Achieve